garrandall/popular-music-data/tracks/you-re-in-love-wilson-phillips.md

 I tried to find you but you were so far away
 I was praying that fate would bring you back to me Someday, someday, someday...
-Ooh, You're In Love
+Oh, You're In Love

-Ooh, it's enough for me to know that you're in love Now I'll let you go
+Oh, it's enough for me to know that you're in love
+Now I'll let you go
 'Cause I know that you're in love...No
 No, No, No, No, No, No, No..
-Ooh...
+Oh...